eekcawatt/eekcawatt1/README.md

 and Database Transactions Handling, for mobile money reimagined in the form of
 $ElectricityCoinTM,$GoldCoinTM, $HempCoinTM, $SunCoinTM for "inclusive" Global reach.
-"Innovating the customer onboard experience"--We are a form of secondary money that can be used as local digital reserve currency generation and energy exchange payment vehicle converting fossil,renewable and solar resources in real-time transactions..
+"Innovating the customer onboard experience"--We are a form of secondary money that can be used as local digital reserve currency generation tool.
+Also, our energy exchange payment vehicle converts fossil, renewable and solar resources values into real-time transactions..
-#php #laravel8 #platform #Algorithm #proprietary
+#php #laravel8 #platform #Algorithm #proprietary #security #cybercrimes

 EMAIL US : RFP2021@EEKCAWATT.COM FOR UPDATES.